NATO pivots to highlight Chinese 'challenges' for 1st time

 Earlier on Wednesday, Chinese Foreign Ministry spokesperson Zhao Lijian said that NATO members had been “creating tension and provoking conflicts” by sending warships and aircraft into areas close to the Asian mainland and the South China Sea.

-NATO should “give up the cold war mentality, zero-sum game and the practice of creating enemies, and not to try to mess up Asia and the whole world after disrupting Europe,” Zhao said.
+NATO should “give up the Cold War mentality, zero-sum game and the practice of creating enemies, and not try to mess up Asia and the whole world after disrupting Europe,” Zhao said.

-A surveillance aircraft controlled by NATO member Canada was recently intercepted by a Chinese fighter in international airspace, which Canadian officials described as reckless on the part of the Chinese pilot.
+A surveillance aircraft controlled by NATO member Canada was recently intercepted by a Chinese fighter in international airspace.
+Canadian officials called the Chinese pilot's action reckless.

-Beijing continues to claim it is neutral in the Ukraine war and has accused NATO and the U.S. of provoking Russia into military action.
+Beijing continues to claim it is neutral in the Ukraine war, and it has accused NATO and the U.S. of provoking Russia into military action.

 “Facts have proven that sanctions are not a way out of conflicts, and the continued delivery of weapons will not help realize peace,” Zhao said.